Liberty vs Oregon Prediction — AI Finds CAN'T MISS CBB Lines & Props (Mar 21)

 Liberty vs. Oregon Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each team.
+AI algorithm Remi is pouring through loads of stats on each line.
 In fact, anytime the Flames and Ducks play there’s always several intriguing trends to key in on.
-Not to mention games played at Climate Pledge Arena in Mar can often follow normal, predictable betting trends.
+Not to mention games played at Climate Pledge Arena in Mar can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: N. Bittle over 14.5 Points